gbinal/p-o-d.github.com/metadata-resources.md

 Note: Sizes should be formatted as (e.g.), 52kb, 140mb, 2gb.

 **Homepage URL** - Cardinality: (0,1)
+Note: This field is not intended for an agency's homepage (e.g. www.agency.gov), but rather if a dataset has a human-friendly hub or landing page that users should be directed to for all resources tied to the dataset.
+This allows agencies to better specify what a visitor receives after selecting one of the agency's datasets on Data.gov or in third-party mashups.

 **RSS Feed** - Cardinality: (0,n)